Anesthesia and Pain Management

 You may have a lot of pain, especially when you move or cough, that is not helped by pushing the PCA button.
 If so, you can let your doctor or nurse know, so that you can receive more pain medicine.

 IVPCA is used to try to help keep your pain from becoming very bad or out of control.
-Because you control when you receive your pain medicine, you can use it when you need it.
+You control when you receive your pain medicine, and you can use it when you need it.
 If you are more comfortable, this will help you heal by allowing you to sleep, take deep breaths, cough, walk, and visit with family and friends.

 There are a number of advantages to getting your pain medicine with a PCA pump.
 Because PCA goes through the IV, it takes away the need to get your pain medicine by a painful "shot".
 There are also differences in the amount of pain medicine each patient needs to control their pain.
 PCA allows the patient to help decide how much medicine is enough.
 In addition, because you control the pump button, you are able to give yourself extra medicine at the time you need it, instead of having to wait for your nurse or doctor to get it and give it to you.

 PCA uses a specially designed pump to allow pain medicine to be given through your IV line.
-Sometimes a small amount of pain medicine is given all the time by the pump.
+Sometimes a small amount of pain medicine is always given by the pump.
 In addition, you will have a PCA button that is attached to the pump.
 It looks like a video game button.
-You can press the button to give yourself some extra pain medicine from the pump when you hurt, or you can use it 5 or 10 minutes before you are getting out of bed or doing something else that you know will hurt.
+You can press the button to give yourself some extra pain medicine from the pump when you hurt, or you can use it 5 or 10 minutes before you get out of bed or do something else that you know will break.

 Because it is harder to fix pain if it gets really bad, when you start to feel pain, push the PCA button.
 If after a few minutes, the pain is still there, push the button again.
 Let your nurse or doctor know if the pain medicine is not working.